 Ask a college president what all of their students have, and they will invariably respond: “a cell phone.”

-One college president answered this question a couple of years ago by saying, “Students may or may not have a computer, but they will have a cell phone.”
+One college president answered this question a couple of years ago: “Students may or may not have a computer, but they will have a cell phone.”

 At Ocelot, we’ve consistently heard variations of this answer over the past couple of years.
 While these conversations are anecdotal, what we’ve heard matches research from Pew, which says that over 95% of all Americans have a cell phone.
 And over 77% (as of 2018) have a “smart phone”.